 The Environmental Bioinformatics Knowledge Base evaluates, assembles, organizes, and provides information on resources that support the computational representation and analysis of environmental and biological systems and of their interactions.
 These resources span the fields of Cheminformatics, Enviroinformatics and Bioinformatics as well as of Computational Toxicology, Exposure and Risk Analysis, and Pattern Recognition and Analysis.
 Overall goal of ebKB is to facilitate and enhance mechanistic assessments of human and ecological health risks associated with exposures to environmental stressors.

-Environmental bioinformatics provides an analysis framework based on the concept of coupled bionetworks, that span multiple scales of “biological space,” and on the study of bionetwork functional states, that are influenced by interactions with with co-existing behavioral and environmental networks.
+Environmental bioinformatics provides a framework based on the concept of coupled bionetworks that span multiple scales of “biological space” and on the study of their hierarchical structures and functional states, as those bionetworks are influenced by co-existing and interacting behavioral and environmental networks.

 At any given time, human health state reflects the dynamics of coupled